UdSAES/dwd_data_crawler/README.md

 * reportMain cyclically queries the data from /weather/weather_reports/poi
 * forecastMain cyclically queries the data from /weather/local_forecasts/poi
-* COSMO_DEMain cyclically queries the data from /weather/cosmo/de/grib
+* ICON_D2Main cyclically queries the data from /weather/icon-d2/grib

 ### reportMain
 Report data are queried in an endless loop as shown in the followig state chart.